 - 32- Onboarding chatbots answers new employees’ questions and facilitates the onboarding process

 Proactive notifications allow your chatbot to interact with customers at critical decision points in their customer journey to increase customer satisfaction, loyalty and engagement.
 Most of the ideas here can be replicated by brands’ apps with notifications as well.
 However, bots allow companies to go one step beyond notifications and have a conversation with the customer.

-- 33- Updates: Depending on your industry, your customers may be looking at you as a source of news, sharing personalized news is a strong addition to your product portfolio.
+- 35- Updates: Depending on your industry, your customers may be looking at you as a source of news.So sharing personalized news is a strong addition to your product portfolio.
 While your daily or weekly newsletter may be comprehensive it is definitely not timely.
 Chatbot reminders can alert users in a more timely manner.

-- 35- Activation offers: Some of your customers will leave and never return.
-Reaching out to them with enticing offers is one of the best tools to boost revenues
+- 37- Activation offers: Some of your customers will leave and never return.
+Reaching out to them with enticing offers is one of the best tools to get them back.

 Customers do not have to be the only ones talking to your bots.
 Many companies use bots to understand their employees better.
 For example, employee satisfaction surveys delivered on collaboration platforms make survey filling much less painful.

 This list was inspired by Drift’s State of Chatbots Report.